 Write Thank You Notes

 This is one of my all-time favorite methods for increasing gratitude.
 Have your child get in the habit of writing handwritten thank you notes for presents they receive or when an adult does something nice for them.
 If they are too little to write, have them do their name or their handprint or a scribble.
 This is NOT about the person on the other end expecting a thank you.
 Instead, it’s about teaching your child to look for opportunities to show gratitude.
 The more we focus our minds on noticing how blessed we are, the more we feel it in our hearts.

 Model and Teach Ownership of Mistakes

 Last, it’s strange to say that recognizing fault within ourselves is a way to increase responsibility, but it is.
 It teaches us (and our children) to be responsible for their actions or have accountability.
 And entitled children tend to struggle with noticing when they are in the wrong.
 Instead of, I made a mistake, it’s “You made me…” So an easy way to help is to take responsibility when we mess up in front of them.
 If your children haven’t seen you apologize, how will they think it’s a safe thing to do?
 When we model saying I am sorry, they see the value in saying they’ve made a mistake too!
 Then step in when they need to apologize and talk about how even adults have to admit mistakes too.

-Thanks for reading!
 I hope some of these tips can help you discover the best way to raise grateful and responsible children.
 Let us know if one of these particularly hit home with you!